Tutoring with therapy dogs

-During each private tuition session, our tutor, with encouragment from their therapy dog, works through pre-determined learning goals while building a relationship of respect and trust with the student.
-This relationship goes a long way with helping the young person overcome limiting beliefs and anxiety about learning.
-The student's mental health wellbeing improves and they build a passion for their education.
+During each private tuition session, our tutor, with encouragement from their therapy dog, works through pre-determined learning goals while building a relationship of respect and trust with the student.
+This relationship goes a long way in helping the young person overcome limiting beliefs and anxiety about learning.
+The student's mental health and well-being improves and they build a passion for their education.

 What is covered in sessions?

 - Student learning outcomes are addressed in innovative and fun ways.